Dry Needling

 As the fibre contract and stretches, this does give the muscle the ability to have strength and elasticity.

-Those “knots”, are trigger points.
+Those “knots” are also known as trigger points.

-Now, to release the tension out of the trigger points we can either apply external pressure, with the thumb or the elbow, in case of a Remedial Massage or using even the knee or the heel of the foot with a Thai Massage, or we can break the fibres from within by using a needle.
+Now, to release the tension out of the trigger points, we can either apply external pressure, with the thumb or the elbow, in case of a Remedial Massage or even the knee or the heel of the foot with a Thai Massage, or we can break the fibres from within by using a needle.

-Whereas the length can vary from 15mm to 90mm.
+Dry Needling session on the shoulderWhereas the length can vary from 15mm to 90mm.

 As discussed further in this study published on PubMed, Dry Needling is effective for chronic non-specific neck pain 1.